ivanchromjak/jekyll-theme-eon/_blocks/home-why-jekyll-3.md

 ---
-title: Free
+title: Host for free
 ---

-Jekyll can be hosted for free on GitHub pages.
+Jekyll can be hosted for free on GitHub or Gitlab pages.